SmartGD: A GAN-Based Graph Drawing Framework for Diverse Aesthetic Goals

-where $\mathbb{P}^*(\mathbf{X}|G)$ is the dynamic good layout distribution and $\mathbf{X}_r^*$ denotes the current good layout examples.
-The training procedure of \ganName\ is described in \autoref{alg:our-gan}.

-At the end of the training, the generator serves as the generative layout distribution which well approximates the distribution of final good layout examples $\mathbf{X}_r^*$.
-Given that $\mathbf{X}_r^*$ is continuously improving according to the criterion $\lambda$, the distribution of final good layout examples $\mathbf{X}_r^*$ at the end of training is more likely to be closer to the globally optimal layout distribution $\tilde{\mathbb{P}}_\lambda(\mathbf{X}|G)$, compared with the distribution of initial good layout examples.
-Since the conditional RGAN can only learn a distribution that approximates the initial good layout distribution, the generative layout distribution $\mathbb{Q}_\lambda(\mathbf{X}|G)$ learned by \ganName\ will be closer to the globally optimal layout distribution $\tilde{\mathbb{P}}_\lambda(\mathbf{X}|G)$ than the distribution learned by the conditional RGAN.
-With this self-challenging mechanism, the quality of generated layout $\mathbf{X}_f$ will not be bounded by the quality of good layout examples $\mathbf{X}_r$ anymore.
+At the end of the training, the generator generates a layout distribution that approximates the distribution of final good layout examples $\mathbf{X}_r^*$ well.
+Given that $\mathbf{X}_r^*$ is continuously improving according to the criterion $\lambda$, the generative layout distribution $\mathbb{Q}_\lambda(\mathbf{X}|G)$ learned by \modelName\ will be as close as possible to the globally optimal layout distribution $\tilde{\mathbb{P}}_\lambda(\mathbf{X}|G)$.
+The training procedure of \modelName\ is described in Algorithm~\ref{alg:our-gan}.